-As depictions of migrant caravans flood the news, Oxfam has put together a guide to help you understand a crucial issue: US migration.
+Oxfam has put together a guide to help you understand a crucial issue: migration to the US.

 With restrictive caps on refugee admissions, travel bans, and fear-mongering against individuals who are perceived foreign, the United States is slowly casting aside its legacy as a beacon of hope for people who have nowhere else to turn.
 The upcoming months are crucial for protecting vulnerable people who have been forced from their homes because of conflict, persecution, or violence.

 More than 68.5 million people are currently displaced—the highest number on record.
 Now is the time for solidarity and compassion, not for closing our minds, our hearts, or our borders.